Epigenetics of anxiety and stress–related disorders: HDAC

 Transcriptional activity and expression of HDACs is altered in response to early life stress.
 For animals exposed to early life stress, HDAC expression tends to be lower when they are young and higher when they are older.
 This suggests an age-dependent effect of early life stress on HDAC expression.
 These HDACs may result in deacetylation and thus activation of genes that upregulate stress response and decrease stress tolerance.

 Transgenerational epigenetic influences

-Genome-wide association studies have shown that psychiatric disorders are partly heritable; however, heritability cannot be fully explained by classical Mendelian genetics.
-Epigenetics has been postulated to play a role.
-This is because there is strong evidence of transgenerational epigenetic effects in general.
+Genome-wide association studies have shown that psychiatric disorders are partly heritable; however, heritability cannot be fully explained by classical Mendelian genetics, but rather epigenetics.
+There are many components in understanding the heritability of psychiatric disorders.
+Understanding epigenetic modifications and its ability to impact epigenomes over generations is vital in analyzing potential behavioral disorders.
+But we must acknowledge the concept of transgenerational epigenetics (epigenetic inheritance) which is the occurrence in which parents are able to transfer traits not present in their DNA sequencing to their offspring; it is the passing of environmentally manipulated traits for two or more generations without direct DNA alteration.
 For example, one study found transmission of DNA methylation patterns from fathers to offspring during spermatogenesis.
-More specifically to mental illnesses, several studies have shown that traits of psychiatric illnesses (such as traits of PTSD and other anxiety disorders) can be transmitted epigenetically.
-Parental exposure to various stimuli, both positive and negative, can cause these transgenerational epigenetic and behavioral effects.
+Similarly, several studies have shown that traits of psychiatric illnesses (such as traits of PTSD and other anxiety disorders) can be transmitted epigenetically Parental exposure to various stimuli, both positive and negative, can cause transgenerational epigenetic and behavioral effects.